-Each journey, trip, or vacation you take is as unique as you, and Akinda Co. believes that your outfit should be too.
-Akinda Co. believes that your outfit should be an experience to compliment your travel.
+Each journey, trip, or vacation you take is as unique as you, and Akinda Johnson believes that your outfit should be too.
+Akinda Co. transforms your outfit into an experience to compliment your travel.
 They design timeless, modern luxury to reimagine the travel wardrobe and inspire spontaneity.
 The design house started with the bodysuit, thoughtfully created to be worn from the beach to brunch with versatility at its forefront.

 Using traditional manufacturing and high-end craftsmanship in Los Angeles Akinda Co. creates premium suits from top-quality materials.
 Each detail has been thoughtfully designed to bring comfort and elegance to the customer, so they can travel with no extra baggage (literally, pack less with this multi-purpose bodysuit).